scala/scala-lang/README.md

 There are two ways to run Jekyll to build the site:

-* using globally installed Jekyll and accompanying gems
-* using Bundler, so Jekyll and accompanying gems are installed only inside this directory
+1. using Bundler, so Jekyll and accompanying gems are installed only inside this directory
+2. using globally installed Jekyll and accompanying gems

-The former method is the one currently actually used on scala-lang.org.
-The latter method may be more convenient for users who are comfortable using Bundler and who don't want anything else installed system-wide.
+The latter method is the one currently actually used on scala-lang.org.
+The former method is likely most convenient for users who already have a different version of Jekyll installed, or who are comfortable using Bundler and who don't want anything else installed system-wide.

+### Option 1) Building with Bundler

+`cd` into the directory where you cloned this repository, then install the required gems with `bundle install`.
+This will automatically put the gems into `./bundle-vendor/bundle`.

+Start the server in the context of the bundle:

+    bundle exec jekyll serve

+from this point, everything else should be the same, regardless of which method you used to run Jekyll.

-### Building with global Jekyll
+### Option 2) Building with global Jekyll

 Install Jekyll 1.5.1 on your system using RubyGems: